 Using large language models effectively takes some thoughtful planning.
 There are a bunch of strategies to make sure these models can scale up and perform well:

-• Model Optimization: Making large language models (LLMs) more efficient for deployment, there are a few key techniques - pruning, quantization, and distillation.
-Combining these techniques supports deployment of LLMs that are performance-oriented.
+- Model Optimization: Making large language models (LLMs) more efficient for deployment, there are a few key techniques - pruning, quantization, and distillation.
+Combining these techniques supports the deployment of performance-oriented LLMs.

-• Load Balancing: Utilize load balancing strategies to distribute incoming requests across multiple instances of the LLM, ensuring that no single instance becomes a bottleneck and improving response times.
+- Load Balancing: Use load-balancing strategies to distribute incoming requests across multiple instances of the LLM, preventing any single instance from becoming a bottleneck and improving response times.

-• API Management: Create strong ways to manage APIs, so they can handle lots of requests without crashing, including rate limiting, authentication, and versioning to support multiple applications.
+- API Management: Create robust mechanisms to manage APIs so they can handle large volumes of requests without crashing, including rate limiting, authentication, and versioning to support multiple applications.

-• Monitoring and Logging: Establish comprehensive monitoring and logging systems to track the performance of LLM deployments, allowing for quick identification of issues and optimization opportunities.
+- Monitoring and Logging: Establish comprehensive monitoring and logging systems to track LLM deployment performance, enabling quick identification of issues and optimization opportunities.

-• Continuous Deployment: Implement pipelines to automate the deployment process, enabling rapid updates and iterations of LLM-based solutions while minimizing downtime.
+- Continuous Deployment: Implement pipelines to automate deployment, enabling rapid updates and iterations for LLM-based solutions while minimizing downtime.

-• User Feedback Loop: Create mechanisms for collecting user feedback on LLM outputs, which can inform future model training and adjustments, ensuring the solution remains relevant and effective.
+- User Feedback Loop: Create mechanisms to collect user feedback on LLM outputs, informing future model training and adjustments and ensuring the solution remains relevant and effective.

 How Top Teams Build LLM Applications